 The Citizens Advice website gives information on benefits for people who are working or unemployed, sick or disabled, a parent, a young person, an older person or a veteran; tailored to reflect the situation in England, Wales, Scotland and Northern Ireland.

-Age UK’s website includes links to various information guides and factsheets covering a variety of topics including benefits and entitlements.
-Age UK also has general guide to benefits for older people, More money in your pocket.
+Age UK’s website has various information guides and factsheets covering a variety of topics including benefits and entitlements.
+Age UK also has general guide to benefits for older people, More money in your pocket (PDF 2.73 MB).

-Many other organisations provide information and advice on benefits for specific groups of people, such as single parents, carers, people with particular health conditions or disabilities, and bereaved people.
+Many other organisations provide information and advice on benefits for specific groups of people, such as single parents, carers, people with health conditions or disabilities, and bereaved people.
 Many also operate helplines giving specialist advice.
-When looking at the websites of smaller organisations in particular, it is however worth checking whether information on benefits is up to date.
+When looking at the websites of smaller organisations particularly, it’s worth checking whether information on benefits is up to date.

 Hard copy guides

-There are a number of good independent guides to benefits system.
+There are several good independent guides to benefits system.
 The best known are:

 - The Child Poverty Action Group’s annual Welfare benefits and tax credits handbook